Abu Tahsin al-Salihi: Early life

 Abu Tahsin al-Salihi was born Ali Jiyad Obaid al-Salihi (علي جياد عبيد الصالحي) and was known by his nom de guerre The Hawk Eye or teknonym Abu Tahsin.
 He was born in 1953, had eleven children, five girls and six boys.
 He was a Shia Muslim.
 He traveled to Kuwait in the 1970s and worked many jobs there, two of which were being a shepherd of cows and camels.
 He had a French rifle to protect himself and with which he hunted rabbits, from this he gained knowledge in hunting and shooting.

 Military career

-Months before the Ramadan War in the 1970s, he was nominated to travel to Belarus to train in a course and took second place.
-The first war he fought in was the Ramadan War in 1973, where he was stationed in the Golan Heights in the 5th mountainous brigade.
+Months before the Yom Kippur War in the 1970s, he was nominated to travel to the Soviet Union to train in a course and took second place.
+The first war he fought in was the Yom Kippur War in 1973, where he was stationed in the Golan Heights with the 5th Mountain Brigade.
 The second war he fought in was the Second Kurdish–Iraqi War in 1974.
-From the start of the uprising until 2014, he joined the Sadr brigade where he participated in the liberation of many provinces in Iraq, but he didn't fit well in this brigade, so he joined Liwa Ali Al Akbar and this is where his skills began to show.
+Following the outbreak of the War in Iraq in late 2013 and ISIL's Northern Iraq offensive, he joined the Sadr Brigade in the Popular Mobilization Forces where he participated in several battles that liberated several provinces in Iraq.
+However, he did not fit well in the Sadr Brigade, and he then joined the Ali Al Akbar Brigade which is where his skills began to show.
 He had 384 confirmed kills.

 Death

-According to the Popular Mobilization Forces spokesman, al-Salihi was killed as he advanced on Hawija in Iraq.
+According to the Popular Mobilization Forces spokesman, al-Salihi was killed in action after being shot in the face, supposedly by an enemy sniper, during the anti-ISIS offensive against Hawija, Iraq.
 His funeral took place on 30 September 2017.

+Legacy

+In 2023, a statue of Abu Tahsin was erected in the city of Nasiriyah, Iraq.